 Economic Methodology to Determine if a Transmission Outage Needs to be Scheduled 30-Days Prior to the Outage Month (I)

 Currently the ISO Outage BPM requires that all transmission outages must be scheduled with the ISO at least 30-days prior to the month in which they are planned to occur unless they fall under one of the three exemption criteria.
 However, the tariff currently indicates that only outages that have a significant economic impact need to be scheduled 30-days prior to the month.
 The ISO needs to develop a process that performs an economic analysis to determine if a specific outage must be schedule 30-days in advance.
 Such a process should consider the resulting flows and costs associated with an outage and would exempt outages below a certain cost threshold from the 30-day scheduling rule.
 It is important for the ISO to develop an outage reporting schedule (minimum of one month’s notice) that is adequate to support the revenue adequacy of congestion revenue rights.

-.

 This was added to the catalogue based on comments submitted by two market participant in April 11, 2008 comments.